randeepraj2003/Recommendation-System-ML/README.md

 ##  Project Overview

-This project focuses on building a **machine learning–based Recommendation System** that suggests relevant products to users based on their preferences and past interactions.
-The goal is to improve **personalization, user engagement, and decision-making** on digital platforms such as e-commerce websites.
+This project implements a  Recommendation System that suggests relevant projects based on user input and historical data.
+It demonstrates a strong grasp of data preprocessing, feature engineering, machine learning models, and recommendation algorithms.
+The system is designed to help developers, data enthusiasts, and students find suitable projects efficiently.

 ---
 # Problem Statement